 Governmental funds.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of a fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.
-Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds is narrower than that of the government-wide imancial statements, it is defined to compare the financial statements.
-By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
-Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate the comparison between governmental funds and governmental activities.
-The City maintains 20 individual governmental funds.
-Information for the seven funds that qualify as major is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances.
+Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for government's near-term financing decisions.
+Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate the comparison between governmental funds amajor is presented separately in the governmental fund statement of revenues, expenditures, and changes in fund balances.
 The seven major governmental funds are as follows: the General Fund, the Federal, State and Local Grants Fund, the Special Taxing Areas Fund, Service Concession Agreement Fund, the Reserve Fund, the Bond, Note Redemption and Interest Fund, and the Community Development and Improvement Projects Fund.
 Data from the other governmental funds are combined into a single, aggregated presentation.